Can gut health help you lose weight? What men should know about the microbiome

 The best gut health and weight loss plan is boring on purpose.
 It focuses on repeatable inputs that research consistently links with better gut diversity and lower inflammation: a balanced diet, regular exercise, solid sleep, and stress management.

-- Step 1: Get the right data before you blame your gut.
+1. Step 1: Get the right data before you blame your gut.
 If weight loss has stalled for more than 8 weeks, confirm the basics first: average weekly calories, protein, steps, and training volume.
 Then consider a clinician guided workup that looks beyond the scale (for example: blood pressure, A1C or fasting glucose, lipids, liver enzymes, and other labs based on your history).
-If symptoms suggest testosterone deficiency, guidelines generally recommend an early morning total testosterone test, repeating it to confirm if low, and interpreting results alongside symptoms and factors like SHBG or free testosterone when appropriate.[10], [11]
+If symptoms suggest testosterone deficiency, get two separate morning draws between 07:00 and 11:00 that include Total Testosterone, Free Testosterone by Equilibrium Dialysis with LC-MS/MS, LH, and FSH, plus Estradiol, CBC, CMP, and PSA for men 40 and older, with Prolactin, TSH, Vitamin D, and lipids when indicated.
+At Veedma, symptomatic men with Total Testosterone below 450 ng/dL or Free Testosterone below 100 pg/mL move to a fuller workup rather than being judged off a single lab value.[10]
+[11]

 Myth vs fact